sd5969/LandYacht/README.md

-# About the Land Yacht project.
+# About the Land Yacht project

 The land yacht project is a research project out of the University of Illinois at Urbana-Champaign's Dullerud Research Group (HoTDeC Lab)  which is exploring the autonomous control of a land yacht.
 More description to come soon.